linuxmint/hypnotix/README.md

 Hypnotix does not provide content or TV channels, it is a player application which streams from IPTV providers.

-By default, Hypnotix is configured with one IPTV provider called Free-IPTV: https://github.com/Free-IPTV/Countries.
+By default, Hypnotix is configured with one IPTV provider called Free-TV: https://github.com/Free-TV/IPTV.

 This provider was chosen because it satisfied the following criterias: